The Voice Indonesia season 2

 The second season of the Indonesian reality talent show The Voice Indonesia premiered February 26, 2016 on the RCTI network in the 9:00 p.m, slot immediately following Tukang Bubur Naik Haji The Series.
 This is the first aired by RCTI, after the previous broadcaster Indosiar dropped the show after its first one season due to poor ratings.
 Television personality and Indonesian Idol host Daniel Mananta was appointed as the show's new host, with Ari Lasso, Agnez Mo, Kaka "Slank", and Judika selected as coaches.
 Coach Ariel "Noah" served as an advisor for all teams during the knockout rounds.
 The winner of the knockout rounds received a 1 billion rupiahs recording contract with Universal Music Indonesia and a Toyota Yaris AT.
 The show aired Fridays and Saturdays at 9:00 p.m.
 Starting on April 1, the show aired every Friday at 9:00 p.m.

-On June 20, 2016, Mario G. Klau from Team Kaka "Slank" was announced as the winner.
+On June 20, 2016, Mario G. Klau from Team Kaka "Slank" was announced as the winner, making him the first-ever stolen artist to win the entire Indonesian season.